Devmangrani/QuantumIT-Assignment/README.md

 ## Made for
 Quantum IT Innovation

+## Contact
+For any queries or clarifications, please contact:
+- Email: harmeet@quantumitinnovation.com
+- Phone: 8082114923

 ## License
 This project is created as part of the Full Stack Development Intern position assignment at Quantum IT Innovation.